KittehOrg/KittehIRCClientLib/docs/index.md

 KICL is a powerful, modern Java IRC library built with NIO using the Netty library to maximize performance and scalability.

-Some nicities about KICL include:
+Some niceties about KICL include:

 * Full SSL support
 * WEBIRC authentication